PHorg Logo

 April, 1906

-Thr ruins of the Palace Hotel and Grand Hotel looking west on market Street.
+Thr ruins of The Palace Hotel and Grand Hotel looking west on Market Street.

 PH & Cable Cars from Geary St